 Nausea and vomiting

-Nausea and vomiting in women are caused by too much acid or alkaline in the stomach.
+Too much acid or alkaline causes nausea and vomiting in women in the stomach.
 A person who vomits often because of this problem may also throw up blood.
 It is one of the common diabetes symptoms one can notice.

 This woman experiences nausea and vomiting as soon as she gets up.
 She vomits every time she stands up or lies down.
-She also suffers from constipation and diarrhea.
+She also has constipation and diarrhea.

 “Blurred vision during pregnancy is one of the very common Diabetes symptoms since the baby’s head grows quickly during the early stages of pregnancy.
 This causes fluid behind the eyeball to increase rapidly.
 As this happens, you may be more likely to experience blurred vision or double vision.”